 When you eat, your body turns food into sugars, or glucose.
 Your pancreas then releases insulin to help turn the glucose into fuel for your body’s cells.

-When you have diabetes, your body either doesn’t make enough insulin or can’t use its own insulin as well as it should, which causes sugar to build up in your blood.
-Over time, this sugar build-up can cause diabetes or prediabetes.
+When you have Type 2 diabetes, the most common form of diabetes, your body either doesn’t make enough insulin or can’t use its own insulin as well as it should.
+Over time, this higher than normal level of glucose in the blood could possibly lead to Type 2 diabetes.

 Although there are several types of diabetes, Type 2 diabetes may account for 90-95% of all diagnosed cases.
 Formerly called “adult-onset diabetes,” Type 2 can affect people at any age, even children.
 People who are overweight and inactive are also more likely to develop Type 2 diabetes.